shashidharbabu/ai-nutricoach/README.md

 ```

 # Credits:

+This project is ideated and inspired from Hailey Q's work and her talk on Multimodal AI talk at IBM TechXchange Dev Event.
 For any questions or support, please contact [Hailey Thao Quach](mailto:hailey@haileyq.com).
-This project is ideated and inspired from Hailey Q's work and talk at IBM TechXchange Dev Event.